-Bramhall is an ECB Cheshire County League club, with our 1st XI playing in the Premier Division in 2014.
+Bramhall is an ECB Cheshire County League club, with our 1st and 2nd XIs playing in the Premier Division in 2015.

 Founded in 1886, Bramhall has a long history of combining competitive cricket in a friendly atmosphere, with our ground now situated at Church Lane, one of the County’s prettiest grounds.
 We are located on the Greater Manchester/Cheshire border and are easily accessible from Manchester and the region’s major towns and villages.

 As a proud holder of the ECB Clubmark stamp, we have thriving senior and junior sections that are backed up by a committed group of coaches and excellent practice and playing facilities.

 In 2015, we have four weekend senior sides, 1 midweek veterans side and more than half a dozen junior teams from the Under 9 age group upwards.